The Bforartists features at a glance.

-Note that the features are the same than in Blender 2.79.
+Note that the features are the same than in Blender.
 Where we differ is the UI and the handling.
-Below the features you can find the differences!
+Below the features you can find a short overview of the main differences!

 When you want to use textures at your mesh then you need to do UV Mapping.